From Under the Rainbow, a publication of Rainbow Babies and Children’s Hospital

 Studies indicate the impact of a father’s presence – or absence – in his children’s lives can have lifelong effects.
 Fortunately, today’s culture encourages men to go beyond traditional roles and become involved, caring supporters of their children and their partners.

-Lydia Furman, M.D., is a pediatrician and the UH Rainbow Babies & Children’s Hospital
+Lydia Furman, M.D., is a pediatrician at University Hospitals’ Rainbow Babies & Children’s Hospital, and

-Associate Professor at the Case Western Reserve University School of Medicine.
-She also is a longstanding member of the board of directors at The Hanna Perkins Center for Child Development.
+Associate Professor at Case Western Reserve University School of Medicine.
+She also has a longstanding affiliation with Hanna Perkins Center for Child Development.